Paul Collier

-Sir Paul Collier, CBE, FBA (born 23 April 1949) is a British development economist who serves as the Professor of Economics and Public Policy in the Blavatnik School of Government and the director of the International Growth Centre.
-He currently is a Professeur invité at Sciences Po and a Professorial Fellow of St Antony's College, Oxford.
-He has served as a senior advisor to the Blair Commission for Africa and was the Director of the Development Research Group at the World Bank between 1998 and 2003.
+Sir Paul Collier, CBE, FBA (born 23 April 1949) is a British development economist who serves as the Professor of Economics and Public Policy at the Blavatnik School of Government at the University of Oxford and co-director of the International Growth Centre.
+He is also a Professeur invité at Sciences Po and a Professorial Fellow of St Antony's College, Oxford.

+He has served as a senior advisor to the Blair Commission for Africa and was the director of the Development Research Group at the World Bank between 1998 and 2003.

+He has written for the New York Times, the Financial Times, the Wall Street Journal, and the Washington Post.
+In 2010 and 2011, he was named by Foreign Policy magazine on its list of top global thinkers.

+From 2017-2018, Collier was the academic co-director of the LSE-Oxford Commission on State Fragility, Growth, and Development, and was a founding member of the International Growth Centre's Council on State Fragility.

 Early life and education

 Collier was born on 23 April 1949.
 Collier’s great-grandfather, Karl Hellenschmidt, was a German immigrant to the UK.
 During World War I, Collier’s grandfather, Karl Hellenschmidt Jr, changed his surname from Hellenschmidt to Collier.

-Collier was brought up in Sheffield where he attended King Edward VII School and studied PPE at the University of Oxford.
+Collier was brought up in Sheffield where he attended King Edward VII School, a state school.
+Both of Collier's parents left school at the age of 12.
+He studied Philosophy, politics, and economics at the University of Oxford, going on to also get his D.Phil from the University of Oxford.

 Academic career

+Collier is Professor of Economics and Public Policy at the Blavatnik School of Government at the University of Oxford and co-director of the International Growth Centre.
+He is currently a Professeur invité at Sciences Po and a Professorial Fellow of St Antony's College, Oxford.
+Previously, he was a professor of economics in the Department of Economics at the University of Oxford and a professor at the Kennedy School of Government at Harvard University.

-He was a founder of the Centre for the Study of African Economies and remained its Director from 1989 until 2014.
-From 1998 until 2003 he was the director of the Development Research Group of the World Bank.
-In 2010 and 2011, he was named by Foreign Policy magazine on its list of top global thinkers.
-Collier currently serves on the advisory board of Academics Stand Against Poverty (ASAP).
+He was a founder of the Centre for the Study of African Economies at Oxford and remained its director from 1989 until 2014.
+From 1998-2003, he took a five-year Public Service leave during which he was the director of the Development Research Group of the World Bank.

 Collier is a specialist in the political, economic and developmental predicaments of low-income countries.
-His research covers the causes and consequences of civil war; the effects of aid and the problems of democracy in low-income and natural resources rich societies; urbanization in low-income countries; private investment in African infrastructure and changing organizational cultures.
+His research covers the causes and consequences of civil war; the effects of aid and the problems of democracy in low-income and natural resources rich societies; urbanisation in low-income countries; private investment in African infrastructure and changing organisational cultures.

-In 1988 he was awarded the Edgar Graham Book Prize for the co-written Labour and poverty in rural Tanzania: Ujamaa and rural development in the United Republic of Tanzania.